 Another stunning Kangaroo Island beach is Pennington Bay.
 With larger waves, it’s better known for surfing.

 This is a spot for exceptional views, or so we were told.
 Honestly, for us, this was one of our last stops on the island.
 With only an hour left before our return ferry, we had the option of climbing the 512 steps to the island’s highest point and its reputed fabulous view or enjoying a very late lunch.
 Food won.

 Entry to these limestones caves requires a guide.
 While the massive number of stalactites hanging down is enough to hold my attention, our guide’s stories were the real highlight.
 One in particular: “Kate Kelly” is the name of a horse that fell into a sinkhole in 1880 that led to the discovery of the caves.
 Rumour has it that the horse belonged to the sister of famous Australian outlaw, Ned Kelly.

 Pro tip: The caves hold a constant 16°C (61°F) temperature year-round, so you might want a light jacket.

 Update: Kelly Hills Conservation area and the caves are closed until further notice.

-Other key things to do on Kangaroo Island that remain open after the fires
+Other key things to do on Kangaroo Island that remain open or have re-opened

 With only two days, we couldn’t do it all, or even close.
 Aside from those featured above, here are some of the other things to do on Kangaroo Island that are still open after the fires.